OOub/hummus/README.md

 network.run(runtime, timestep);
 ```

 * We can also run the network with a reference to a _trainingData_ vector, a _timestep_, an optional reference to a _testData_ vector, and an optional _shift_ parameter that adds time to the overall runtime (to allow enough time to pass in case we are working with delayed spikes.
-This value shoudl be equivalent to the time window you are working with):
+This value should be equivalent to the time window you are working with):
     * inject spikes from training and test data
     * run the network on the training data
     * stop all learning and reset network time
     * run the network on the test data

 ```
 network.run(&trainingData, timestep, &testData, shift);